motojinc25/WeDX/README.md

 Pipeline handling can be operated by integrating with [Azure IoT](https://azure.microsoft.com/en-us/solutions/iot/) (Azure IoT Hub, Azure IoT Hub DPS, Azure IoT Central, Azure IoT Edge, Azure Percept) other than locally, so it can be used as a [PoC](https://en.wikipedia.org/wiki/Proof_of_concept) for business scenarios.
 Recently, we have also integrated [Flask](https://flask.palletsprojects.com/) and [Streamlit](https://streamlit.io/) to work with web apps.

 It supports x64 Windows, macOS, Linux, and ARM (arm64v8) Linux container without GUI.
+If you want to run WeDX without GUI on Azure IoT Edge, you can deploy it in [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/1604376875527.wedx-aziotedge) with just a few clicks.

 [WeDX](https://github.com/motojinc25/WeDX/) was featured on [Dear PyGui's Showcase](https://github.com/hoffstadt/DearPyGui/wiki/Dear-PyGui-Showcase#wedx) page.